How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Also read: Know about best nesting box pads

-Temperature control in chicken coop
+Temperature control in the chicken coop

 Also read: Complete guide on chicken brooding